yomguy/DeeFuzzer/README.rst

 You would then need to install libshout3 and liblo libraries for it.
 On Windows, an install inside Gygwin should work well.

-Please first install libshout3 and liblo from source OR libshout3-dev and liblo-dev from your own distribution package manager.
+IMPORTANT: Please first install libshout3 and liblo from source OR libshout3-dev, liblo-dev, gnutls-dev and librtmp-dev from your own distribution package manager.

 Now, the easiest way to install the DeeFuzzer from a shell::